-As of December 31, 2005, our total outstanding long-term indebtedness was approximately \$355.6 million, consisting of \$249.0 million of senior notes, net of unamortized discount of \$1.0 million and \$106.6 million of borrowings under our credit facility.
+As of February 28, 2003, our total outstanding long-term indebtedness was approximately \$317.1 million, consisting of \$248.5 million of senior notes, net of unamortized discount of \$1.5 million, \$64.5 million of borrowings under our credit facility, and approximately \$4.1 million of other indebtedness.
 Our payment of principal and interest on the debt will reduce the cash available for distribution on our units, as will our obligation to repurchase the senior notes upon the occurrence of specified events involving a change in control of our general partner.
 In addition, we are prohibited by our credit facility and the senior notes from making cash distributions during an event of default, or if the payment of a distribution would cause an event of default, under any of our debt agreements.
-The termination of our pipelines and terminals storage and throughput agreements with Sunoco R&M would constitute an event of default under our credit facility.
-Failure to renew these agreements could lead to an event of default under our credit facility.
+The termination of our pipelines and terminals storage and throughput agreement prior to its expiration will constitute an event of default under our credit facility.
 Our leverage and various limitations in our credit facility and our senior notes may reduce our ability to incur additional debt, engage in some transactions, and capitalize on acquisition or other business opportunities.
-Since Sunoco, Inc. owns and controls our general partner, we are not permitted to incur additional debt if the effect would be to cause an event of default under Sunoco, Inc.'s revolving credit agreements.
-Any subsequent refinancing of Sunoco, Inc.'s or our current debt or any new debt could have similar or greater restrictions.
+Sunoco, Inc.'s revolving credit agreements also limit the aggregate amount of debt Sunoco, Inc. and its consolidated subsidiaries, including us, may borrow.
+Since Sunoco, Inc. owns and controls our general partner, we are not be permitted to incur additional debt if the effect would be to cause an event of default under Sunoco, Inc.'s revolving credit agreements.
+Any subsequent re-financing of Sunoco, Inc.'s or our current debt or any new debt could have similar or greater restrictions.